 As a mission belonging to NASA’s Discovery Program, Dawn delves into the unknown, drives new technology innovations, and achieves what’s never been attempted before.
 In Dawn’s case, it spent a year orbiting one member of the main asteroid belt, Vesta, before heading to gather yet more data at a second, Ceres, with an arrival date in early 2015.
 With CosmoQuest, you can help make the first maps of Vesta’s features.

 NASA’s Lunar Reconnaissance Orbiter (LRO) has forever changed our view of the moon, literally bringing it into sharper focus and showing us the whole globe in unprecedented detail.
+It is a robotic mission that set out to map the moon’s surface and, after a year of exploration, was extended with a unique set of science objectives.
 With CosmoQuest’s Moon Mapper project you can help scientists extend our understanding of the Earth’s nearest neighbor.

 For over 20 years, the Hubble Space Telescope (HST) has helped astronomers to make amazing discoveries about our universe.
 While HST’s mission will eventually end, the data it has gathered will continue to reveal unique insights through the Hubble Archive Program at the Space Telescope Science Institute.
 With CosmoQuest, you will be able to annotate images, and help remove image artifacts, making the data even more useful for future researchers.

 The MErcury Surface Space ENvironment, GEochemistry, and Ranging (MESSENGER) Mission is returning the first new spacecraft data from Mercury since the Mariner 10 mission over 30 years ago.
+Using its full suite of instruments, MESSENGER is investigating the geologic history of Mercury in great detail, including the portions of the planet never seen by Mariner 10.
 With CosmoQuest you can become part of the team using this new data to understand the the planet nearest the Sun.

 The New Horizons mission is on a voyager to visit the last of the solar system’s classic 9 planets.
 After its 2015 flyby, the spacecraft will have enough fuel on board to visit possibly two additional icy bodies in the outer solar system.
 With the IceInvestigators project you can help us discover candidates for exploration!